davidrhoden/davidrhoden-basic-netlify/timeline/315-tricou-interior.md

 ---
 title: the inside of my house in New Orleans
 date: 2020-03-27T11:00:00.000Z
-summary: I moved to the Ninth Ward.
-Most of my pictures from this time are out of focus.
+summary: I seem not to change much in how I live.
-excerpt: I moved to the Ninth Ward.
-Most of my pictures from this time are out of focus.
+excerpt: I seem not to change much in how I live.
 image: /static/img/timeline/315-tricou-mar-27-2020.jpg
 tags:
   - post